 By going to Tutin I made my change of direction kind of definitive.
 I left the Green Trail and headed for Kosovo without the detour via Zubin Potok (which is also in Kosovo, but a bit more east).
 In Tutin I met a local mountaineer who helped me planning my route and introduced me to more local food.
 On top that I could sleep another in a bed and had another shower.

 The next day he drove me with his jeep upon the mountain.
 I wanted to explain that hiking is what I do and that I don’t mind a road day, but on the other hand, why not?
 Saved myself 25K and could almost see the border(s) when I was dropped at the trailhead near the mountain hut.
 If only the clouds could disappear.

 Not a chance.
-On the second (?) highest peak of Serbia (Pogled/Beleg) which is actually on the border with Kosovo and Montenegro I didn’t see a thing.
-The transverse was impossible.
+On the second (?) highest peak of Serbia (Beleg) which is actually on the border with Kosovo and Montenegro I didn’t see a thing.
+The transversal was impossible.
 Grrr.
 But well, instead of being grumpy about it, I focused on something else: the fact that I made it to the border.
-That I just finished another stage of my hike across/through/on/around the Balkans.
+That I just finished another stage of my Balkan thru-hike.

 I waved Serbia goodbye and descended.

 The first steps into a new country always feel special.
 Not that I really noticed I crossed the border, but my GPS told I’m in Kosovo.
 Maybe because nothing changes it’s special.
 I don’t know.
 Right after the eufory, reality kicked in.
 Eva, it’s freaking foggy, you can’t see the terrain, let alone try to read it to find a way over the mountain tops.
 No. I couldn’t.
 Someone told me there’s a mountain traverse from Beleg peak all the way to Hajla peak, but I couldn’t even make it to the next unnamed peak.
 I had to face it, I had to go down.